Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

 \subsubsection{Definition of a fibre bundle}

 The notion of a fibre bundle mirrors that of a manifold --- recall the definition of a manifold involving a maximal atlas of coordinate charts.
 Intuitively, a fibre bundle is a manifold with some topological space (the \emph{fibre}) attached to each point.
-To make this definition rigorous, we need to discuss how the fibres at different points in the manifold are related to each other.
-The following is basically Definition 13.2 of \cite{Bredon}.
-Don't worry, the underlined terms will be explained soon after the statement of this definition.
+To make this definition rigorous, we employ the notions of bundle projection and local trivialization.

+\begin{Definition}[Bundle projection \& Trivialization] Let $E$, $B$ and $F$ be Hausdorff spaces\footnote{Roughly speaking, a Hausdorff space is a topological space that satisfies some basic properties to make it reasonably well-behaved.
+For a formal definition, refer to \cite{Munkres}.} and $\pi:E\rightarrow B$ a (continuous) map.
+Then $\pi$ is called a \emph{bundle projection} with fibre $F$ if each point of $B$ has a neighbourhood $U$ such that there is a homeomorphism $\phi: U\times F \rightarrow \pi^{-1}(U)$ such that $\pi(\phi(p,f))=p$ for all $p\in U$ and $f\in F$.
+Such a map $\phi$ is called a \emph{trivialization} of the bundle over $U$.
+More specifically, $\phi$ may be called a trivialization of $\pi$, or of $E$, over $U$.
+Such a pair $(U, \phi)$ is called a \emph{(local) trivialization chart}. \end{Definition}

+We now explain a couple of terms which will appear in Definition \ref{def:bund} of a fibre bundle.
+A \emph{topological group} is a group which is also a topological space and where the group operations are continuous.
+An action of $G$ on $F$ is said to be \emph{faithful} or \emph{effective} if for any $g\ne h$ in $G$, there exists an element $f\in F$ such that $g\cdot f \ne h\cdot f$.